letsencrypt/boulder/docs/multi-va.md

 [`test/config-next/va-remote-b.json`](https://github.com/letsencrypt/boulder/blob/ea231adc36746cce97f860e818c2cdf92f060543/test/config-next/va-remote-b.json)
 as their config files.

+There are two feature flags that control whether multi-VA takes effect:
+MultiVAFullResults and EnforceMultiVA.
+If MultiVAFullResults is enabled (the current setting in prod and staging), then each primary validation will also send out remote validation requests, and wait for all the results to come in, so we can log the results for analysis.
+If EnforceMultiVA is enabled, we require that almost all remote validation requests succeed.
+The primary VA's "maxRemoteValidationFailures" config field specifies how many remote VAs can fail before the primary VA considers overall validation a failure.
+It should be strictly less than the number of remote VAs.

+Validation is also controlled by the "multiVAPolicyFile" config field on the primary VA.
+This specifies a file that can contain temporary overrides for domains or accounts that fail under multi-va.
+Over time those temporary overrides will be removed.

-There's some integration tests that test this end to end.
+There are some integration tests that test this end to end.
 The most relevant is probably [`test_http_multiva_threshold_fail`](https://github.com/letsencrypt/boulder/blob/ea231adc36746cce97f860e818c2cdf92f060543/test/v2_integration.py#L876-L908).
 It tests that a HTTP-01 challenge made to a webserver that only gives the